Blair Athol (SA)

 Blair Athol features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 65.1% of all households, including 30.4% couples with children, 19.4% couples without children, and 12.8% single parent families.
-Non-family households comprise the remaining 34.9%, with lone person households at 24.9% and group households making up 10.0%.
-The median household size is 2.8 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 65.1% of all households, including 30.4% couples with children, 19.4% couples without children, and 12.8% single parent families.
+Non-family households make up the remaining 34.9%, consisting of 24.9% lone person households and 10.0% group households.
+The median household size is 2.8 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households